aws/aws-toolkit-vscode/designs/feature-control.md

 * Should we provide an option to permanently toggle a feature on?
   * No. If a feature is to be presented to all customers (instead of requiring an opt-in), it should not be wrapped by a feature.
 * Should we use "expiration dates" for individual features?
   * No. This will add complexity and can at worst completely pause new development.
-We will instead provide a limit on how many feature flags we can have in the codebase at a time--this will ensure we clean up in a timely manner.
+Furthermore, reverting code or using old builds will cause issues with old feature flag expiration dates.
+We will instead provide a limit on how many feature flags we can have in the codebase at a time--this will ensure we clean up in a timely manner and not rely on the feature flagging system for non-experimental feature work.
 * Should we provide a class with a function per feature so we can track features easier through the codebase?
   * No (at least in this iteration).
 Enums work in a similar capacity (with a search all instead of a symbol search) and allow for fewer touch points in the codebase (new flags are an addition to the enum instead of a brand new function)
 * Should flags be able to pass non-boolean values?
-  * No. User can add additional non-flag settings to the settings.json file, though.
+  * No. User can add additional non-flag settings through the settings.json file as usual, though.